Columbus IDea Foundry

 CIF Founder Alex Bandar initially doubted success was possible with the tight budget -- but where other architects may have seen a hassle, TRIAD saw an opportunity and met expectations under budget.
 In fact, upon completion, the space attracted further investment from additional partners.

-Phase II of the CIF project opened in March 2017.
-We embraced the idea of "serendipitous fiction," and expanded the second floor into a space for coworking, education, and events.
+Phase II of the CIF project, made possible by the success of Phase I, expanded the second floor into a space for coworking, education, and events.

 Pointview Elementary was originally constructed according to the "open classroom" movement of the 60s and 70s.
 Although the intentions were good, the outcome left something to be desired.

-Stewardship is taking lessons we've learned from industry leaders into the classroom.
+Stewardship is taking lessons we've learned from industry leaders into the classroom to foster students into becoming problem solvers.

-The Shop at Westerville North is a fully equipped makerspace.
+The Shop at Westerville North is a fully equipped makerspace intended to facilitate project based learning.
 All the same tools you would find at the Idea Foundry are available here for Westerville students - wood and metal working, computer programming, electronics.

 The space is divided between the workshop and a computer lab that features 3D projection mapping and advanced network capabilities.
 The workshop opens to the rear parking lot allowing projects to outgrow the space and giving students a chance to work outside.

-Stewardship is a building that fits seamlessly with its environment.
+Stewardship is a building that fits seamlessly with its environment that creates opportunities for learning.

 TRIAD was able to site the building in a way that respected, actively utilized, and improved the wetlands.
-Passive and active solar features (building orientation, brise soleil, solar panel, trombe wall) and automatic lighting reduce energy needs, and rain gardens offset runoff and filter water coming into and out of the building.
+Passive and active solar features (building orientation, brise soleil, solar panel, trombe wall) and automatic lighting reduce energy needs, and rain gardens offset runoff and filter water running off of the building.
+The education center also features a one of a kind open loop geothermal heating system combines with a constructed wetland to manage waste water on site - utilizing water from the fen and returning it cleaner than when it was extracted.
 As one of the most innovative onsite water treatment systems in Ohio, Cedar Bog’s system becomes an active part of the ecosystem and contributes to the ongoing preservation of the natural habitat.

 Walnut Springs Center for Inspiration